erikpukinskis/confgen/README.md

 - [ ] Figure out why outerframe/application installs eslint-plugin-react@7.28.0 every time?
 - [ ] Rename `check` to `validate` so we can have a `yarn validate` command
 - [ ] Make the build artifacts adhere to some kind of naming scheme (app.html, server.js, etc)
+- [ ] Try to run yarn in offline mode in tests
+- [ ] Generate typical Ambic repos from a single confgen command
 - [ ] Add start:package preset
 - [ ] See if we can stop babel being installed
 - [ ] @bin could be a runtime if we want to have a start command and also export a start function